loulai/Purr/README.md

 ![Dr evil knows whats up](drevil.png)

 This allows you to walk around stroking the keyboard of your laptop, and it'll purr.
+Works only on Macs.

 How to run Purr
 ====